pendo-io/pendo-mobile-sdk/android-integration/xamarin_maui-android.md

 # MAUI

-### Integration instructions
+>[!NOTE]

-The following integration instructions are relevant for SDK 3.0 or higher.
+>The following integration instructions are relevant for SDK 3.0 or higher.
 Follow our migration instructions to [upgrade from SDK 2.x to 3.0](/migration-docs/README.md) or refer to our [2.x integration instruction](https://github.com/pendo-io/pendo-mobile-sdk/blob/2.22.5/README.md).

-### Requirements:
+>[!IMPORTANT]
+>Requirements:

-- .NET 7
+>- .NET 7
-- Kotlin version 1.9.0 or higher
+>- Kotlin version 1.9.0 or higher
-- Target Android Version 13.0 or higher
+>- Target Android Version 13.0 or higher

-### Step 1.
+## Step 1.
 Install the Pendo SDK

 1. In **Visual Studio** Solution Explorer, right-click on your project, then select "Add" - > "Add NuGet Packages…".
 2. Search for: **PendoMAUIPlugin** with latest version.<br/>